dennistribe/es-low-tech-worlds/planning/story_notes.md

 People A now find that rather than reducing People B to impoverished outcasts, People B suddenly have space travel, an entire planet of their own, and a navy that is tiny by human standards (maybe one Fury) but could shoot down every ship and satellite they own whenever they liked.
 They've already rejected the spaceships People A were so proud of as obsolete - which is taken as a major embarrassment.
 People B cannot rule planet 1, but could imprison and oppress People A.

+Realisation that the terms placed on People B were too harsh - so harsh that they forced People B to seek support from humans.
+Had been driven by emotion, political grandstanding and pride without considering the consequences.
+The terms of the surrender have set the stage for possible future war.
+Many thinkers want to avoid this.

+(This is similar to the situation between Germany and France after WW1.
+France (and the other allies) seized disputed territory from Germany and placed incredibly harsh financial penalties on Germany, forcing them to pay for the cost of the war.
+The result was that Germany ended up determined to right these wrongs, elected a dictatorial government, grew economically much faster than other Western powers, becoming a great force again, resulting in WW2.)

 Massive political upheaval, random assassinations etc, complete change of government.

 New government wants to engage with outside world to catch up with people B and surpass them again.